dxx/finders-docs/src/guide/README.md

 ## Features

-* Easy to install, fast
+* Easy and fast to install
 * Cluster deployment to ensure high availability
 * Support for multiple-language client access